parca-dev/docs/docs/storage.md

 Requests to store profiles are either coming from Parca's scraper that collected profiles by scraping a targets' HTTP endpoint or the requests come from a process writing into Parca directly, like for example the [Parca agent](parca-agent).

-Upon receiving such a request the profile exists as `[]byte` and we use [pprof's upstream parser](https://pkg.go.dev/github.com/google/pprof/profile#Parse) to parse and validate these profiles.
-This will always make sure that the profiles are valid pprof profiles but also Parca is compatible with pprof.
+Upon receiving such a request the profile exists as `[]byte` and Parca uses [pprof's upstream parser](https://pkg.go.dev/github.com/google/pprof/profile#Parse) to parse and validate these profiles.
+This ensures that the profiles are valid pprof profiles but also that Parca is compatible with pprof.

 ### Transforming Profiles

-Profiles are mostly made of meta data, when it comes to their size.
-Parca's storage was designed to store the profile's meta data as efficient as possible.
-Once the meta data has been taken care of the profiles are left with values that can be stored in a time-series data base (TSDB).
+When it comes to the size of profiles they are mostly made up of metadata.
+Parca's storage was designed to store the profile's metadata as efficient as possible.
+Once the metadata has been taken care of the profiles are left with values that can be stored in a time-series database (TSDB).

-Once the Profile is parsed we're left with the [pprof Profile](https://pkg.go.dev/github.com/google/pprof/profile#Profile) where for now we're mostly interested in Sample, Mapping, Location, and Function.
+Once the profile is parsed Parca is left with the [pprof Profile](https://pkg.go.dev/github.com/google/pprof/profile#Profile).
+For now, Sample, Mapping, Location, and Function are the most interesting fields.

 ```go
 type Profile struct {